yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 The user must consider the available VRAM and the performance of the GPU they are using when deciding which resolution multiplier to use.
 For integrated GPU users, RAM overclocking becomes critical, as faster RAM means faster “VRAM” for your iGPU.

-If the GPU runs out of VRAM faster than the emulator or graphics driver can handle it, yuzu will close, so follow our recommended values in the picture below.
+If the GPU runs out of VRAM faster than the emulator or graphics driver can manage resources, yuzu will close, so follow our recommended values in the picture below.

 {{< imgs
 	"./vram.png|We recommend 2GB and lower users to use 1X on graphic intensive games"